KJP To Work As biggest Engine For Job Creation: Usman Dar - UrduPoint

 KJP To Work As 'biggest' Engine For Job Creation: Usman Dar

-ISLAMABAD, (UrduPoint / Pakistan Point News - 7th May, 2021 ) :Special Assistant to the Prime Minister (SAPM) on Youth Affairs Muhammad Usman Dar has said that the youth bulge was being transformed into employment creators successfully through the Kamyab Jawan Programme (KJP) which was set to become the 'biggest' engine for job creation in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 9th May, 2021 ) :Special Assistant to the Prime Minister (SAPM) on Youth Affairs Muhammad Usman Dar has said that the youth bulge was being transformed into employment creators through successful execution of the Kamyab Jawan Programme (KJP) which was set to become the 'biggest' engine for job creation in the country.

 Usman Dar said he was delighted to announce that so far, Rs one billion, out of the total disbursement, had been distributed among over 1,000 qualified women of the YES.